8 Web-Based Analysis with ReliaShiny

 Workflow:

-1. Select Repairable Systems.
+1. Select Repairable Systems in the sidebar.

 Example CSV format: